pingcap/docs/op-guide/local-kubernetes-tutorial.md

 # Deploy TiDB, a distributed MySQL compatible database, to Kubernetes on your laptop

-[TiDB](www.pingcap.com) is a scale-out distributed MySQL database.
+[TiDB](www.pingcap.com) is a scale-out distributed MySQL-compatible database.
-Scale-out means that when you have high usage of CPU, RAM, or disk, you just add another node to your cluster.
+Scale-out means that when you have high usage of CPU, RAM, or disk, you just add another node to your cluster and the cluster's capacity will increase accordingly.
-This is much easier to administer at scale.
-But we need deployment to be simple from day one.
-We have an [ansible based deployment]() that works in almost any environment.
-However, if we commit to deploying to Kubernetes, we can provide an even better experience.
+This is much easier to administer at scale, but we need deployment to be simple from day one.
+We have an [Ansible-based deployment](https://www.pingcap.com/docs/op-guide/ansible-deployment/) that works in almost any environment.
+However, if a TiDB cluster is deployed using Kubernetes, we can provide an even better experience.

-For this tutorial we will deploy to a laptop Kubernetes, but this can be done on any Kubernetes cluster.
+For this tutorial we will deploy TiDB using Kubernetes on our laptop, but this can be done on any Kubernetes cluster.

-## TIDB architecture
+## TIDB Architecture

-Lets review what we will be deploying.
+Let's review what we will be deploying.

 * TiKV
-* PD
+* Placement Driver (PD)
-* TIDB SQL
+* TiDB stateless SQL layer

-The scale-out property of TIDB is provided by [TikV](), a distributed key-value store.
+The scale-out property of TiDB is provided by [TiKV](https://github.com/pingcap/tikv), a distributed transactional key-value store.
 The TiKV cluster itself requires deploying a PD cluster.
 PD stands for placement driver, which controls where data is stored in TiKV.
-MySQL compatibility is provided by a separatly deployed TIDB SQL component that works on top of TiKV.
+MySQL compatibility is provided by a separately deployed TiDB SQL component that's stateless and works on top of TiKV.

 ## Kubernetes architecture

 TiKV and PD maintain database state on disk, and are thus mapped to a [StatefulSet]() with a PersistentVolume Claim.
-TiDB SQL is also mapped to a StateFulSet, but it does not make any PersistentVolume Claims.
+TiDB SQL is also mapped to a StatefulSet, but it does not make any PersistentVolume Claims.

 These are wrapped together in a helm chart called tidb-cluster.
 Additionally, we provide [tidb-operator](), a Kubernetes operator.
 This program monitors the status of TiDB in your Kubernetes cluster and provides a gateway to administrative duties.